HouGui/figexport/README.md

 ```sh
 pip install -e .[dev]
 ```
-`-e` installs the package in editable mode, and `[dev]` includes the development dependencies in the installation.
+`-e` installs the package in editable mode, and `[dev]` includes the dev dependencies in the installation.

 ### Generate PyInstaller Executable
 > **Note:**